 Yes, the FORTIFIED Commercial designation remains with the building for 5 years from its original designation.

 Is my building eligible for FORTIFIED Commercial?

 - Eligible buildings include new and existing construction.
 The types of buildings eligible for designation are described below.
 These group classifications are primarily based on Chapter 3, Section 302 of the 2015 International Building Code.
 Presently, IBHS is designating buildings that are in the design or construction phase.
 The types of buildings eligible for designation are described below.
 These group classifications are primarily based on Chapter 3, Section 302 of the 2015 International Building Code.

 - Eligible groups include Assembly, Business, Educational, Factory/Industrial (moderate- and low-hazard factory/industrial only), Institutional, Mercantile, Residential (when not regulated by the International Residential Code), and Storage (moderate- and low-hazard storage).

 - Excluded groups include High-Hazard and appurtenances such as barns, sheds, etc. IBHS has the discretion and reserves the right to determine a building’s eligibility for the program based on use and occupancy.

 - Existing buildings with wood frame roofs must be constructed in accordance with the 2000 IBC or later for eligibility.

-Yes, you need to complete and application for each building because each building will receive its own FORTIFIED Commercial designation, even if they have the same address.
+Yes, please fill out an application for each building because each building will receive its own FORTIFIED Commercial designation/letter of compliance.
+For properties that have several buildings with one address, specify each building with an appropriate title.
+Your designation/ letter of compliance will specify the address and appropriate title of building.
 This also helps to prevent confusion when documentation is collected and submitted throughout the designation process.